magento/architecture/design-documents/service-isolation/caching-layer.md

  * Protection against outages - can optionally serve stale content when there is a problem with origin server
  * Scalability - number of caching nodes can be increased
  * Flexibility – Varnish Configuration Language (VCL) builds customized solutions, rules and modules
- * Shielding - the shield node is the only node to get the content from origin server, other cache nodes will fetch from the shield node

  ![Public content caching](img/public-cache.jpg)

 A private or visitor-specific content should be stored on client-side (browser).
 After POST requests the cache